Program for the prevention and treatment of STI-HIV-AIDS

 • Their partners and regular clients

-Following the success of strategy in tackling the spread of HIV/AIDS in Nicaragua, the voucher scheme was converted to an ongoing program in 2000.
+Following the success of the strategy in tackling the spread of HIV/AIDS in Nicaragua, the voucher scheme was converted to an ongoing program in 2000.
 At this time further vulnerable groups were added:

 • Men who have Sex with Men (MSM)